Lebanon reports heavy presence of Israeli jets in airspace

-A Lebanese army statement said that four Israeli planes entered Lebanese air space at 4.30 p.m.
-(9:30 a.m ET) on Tuesday.
-They were replaced four hours later by another group of planes which overflew southern Lebanon until 2 a.m. and a third mission took over, finally leaving at 7.55 a.m. on Wednesday morning.
+A Lebanese army statement said that four Israeli planes entered Lebanese air space at 4.30 p.m (2.30 p.m.
+British Time) on Tuesday.
+They were replaced four hours later by another group of planes which overflew southern Lebanon until 2 a.m and a third mission took over, finally leaving at 7.55 a.m on Wednesday morning.

 Lebanon frequently complains that Israeli jets overfly its territory.
 However the recent activity was much more concentrated than usual.